ledcoyote/ledcoyote.github.io/index.md

 ## contact

-email me at my first name at ellie dee coyote dotcom or get in touch through das socials
+if you have anything interesting you think i should know about feel free to email me at my first name at ellie dee coyote dotcom.